Mariupol Bull Figurine: Looting

 The Bull Figurine was deposited in the Mariupol Museum of Local Lore after its discovery.
-After Makarenko's purge, many other burial goods from the cemetery was taken to the Soviet Union.
-During World War II, the cemetery and anthropological materials were destroyed in battle.
+After Makarenko's purge, many other burial goods from the cemetery were taken.
+During World War 2, the cemetery and anthropological materials were destroyed.

-During the Siege of Mariupol in April 2022, the local museum, built during World War I saw further destruction, including the boar ivory goods, and as well as two monoliths holding skeletons from the grave.
+During the Siege of Mariupol in April 2022, the local museum, built during World War 1 saw further destruction, including the boar ivory goods, and as well as two monoliths holding skeletons from the grave.
 Russian opposition publication Sobresednik estimates 60,000 of the 70,000 items were destroyed.

-Under Russian occupation, Ukrainian officials estimated 2000 artifacts were looted from the city and taken to the Donbas.
+Under Russian occupation, Ukrainian officials estimated 2,000 artifacts were looted from the city and taken to the Donbas.
 The bull figurine was identified as potentially looted due to its appearance in a Russian exhibit that promoted the Azov region as "Russian".

-In 5 August 2025, the Antiquities Coalition added the figurine in its "Ten Most Wanted Antiquities" list in coordination with Ukrainian First Deputy Minister of Culture Galyna Grygorenko.
+On 5 August 2025, the Antiquities Coalition added the figurine in its "Ten Most Wanted Antiquities" list in coordination with Ukrainian First Deputy Minister of Culture Galyna Grygorenko.